Xuchuang Wang

 A single methodology runs through both: sequential decision-making under uncertainty (online learning, bandits, and reinforcement learning).
 I use it to design rigorous, communication-efficient, and provably-good algorithms that hold up under realistic, noisy, and even adversarial feedback.

-Prior to this, I was a postdoctoral researcher for three years in the Manning College of Information & Computer Science at University of Massachusetts Amherst, working with Don Towsley at ACQUIRE Lab and Mohammad Hajiesmaili at SOLAR Lab.
+Prior to that, I was a postdoctoral researcher for three years in the Manning College of Information & Computer Science at University of Massachusetts Amherst, working with Don Towsley at ACQUIRE Lab and Mohammad Hajiesmaili at SOLAR Lab.
 I received my Ph.D. in the Department of Computer Science & Engineering at The Chinese University of Hong Kong under the guidance of John C.S.
 Lui at ANSR Lab.
 I obtained my B.Eng. with Hons. (now Qian Xuesen Honors College) from Xi’an Jiaotong University.

 joining the lab